Gfrim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permission to the owner of the file hello A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello A script that adds execution permission to the owner, the group owner and the other users, to the file hello
+A script that adds execute permission to the owner of the file hello A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello A script that adds execution permission to the owner, the group owner and the other users, to the file hello A script that sets the permissions for hello as follows:
+	Owner: no permission at all
+	Group: no permission at all
+	Other users: all the permissions